The Importance Of Music: When and Why we listen to music

 Some psychologists call this self-regulation using music a “self-soothing” mechanism.
 Like when people start humming a tune when they are stressed or briefly put on earphones in a social gathering to listen to just a part of a song they love to repair their mood.

-When can you listen to music?
+When do we habitually listen to music?

 Heavy metal music is generally loud & raw.
 Consider how you feel during different times of the day.
 Can you enjoy something loud and raw right after waking up or right before sleep?
 The brain’s chemistry comes into play here.
 People have different levels of ‘excitation’ during different times of the day or across climates.
 That is, chemically speaking, your nervous system could be excited in general (with or without symptoms like restless legs) and you might feel that you want strong stimulation.
 So heavy metal music could work for you if you want more excitation.

 1. Music & Emotions: We humans have a large set of emotional experiences.
 And they dictate our behavior in odd ways.
-You may listen to some specific type of music when you are in a certain mood or an arbitrary song could change your mood.
+You may listen to some specific type of music when you are in a certain mood, or a random song could change your mood.
 It’s a 2-way mechanism.
 Just like your mood/emotional environment affects your choice of music, the music you listen to changes your emotional state or preferences.
 The general research consensus is that music makes us feel better.
 Even sad music makes us feel better.
 Listening to sad music usually evokes 3 types of responses – genuine sadness (negative valence), comforting and uplifting sorrow (positive valence), and sweet sorrow (positive valence).
 Self-chosen music (as opposed to prescribed music) can also help regulate negative emotions induced by other taxing activities.
 Research also shows that listening to heavy metal music can be a healthy way of processing anger.
 People often use it as a way to regulate their emotions.
 People may seek out mood/personality-congruent music or may even do the exact opposite based on psychological needs.
 This approach is similar to the emotional regulation function of music.

-2. Music & Attention part I: Many people say that they can concentrate with the help of specific music and many can’t.
-Vocals, Guitars, Violin, and Trumpets are instruments that have a frequency range that gets amplified in the ear – around 1000hz.
+2. Music & Attention part I: Many people say that they can concentrate with the help of specific music, and many can’t.
+Vocals, Guitars, Violins, and Trumpets are instruments that have a frequency range that gets amplified in the ear – around 1000hz.
 These instruments also resemble speech in some ways; therefore, the brain is distracted when you hear music with these instruments – speech has priority for the brain.
 It is not the best idea to listen to this music when you are reading, writing, and trying to memorize.
 When it comes to working, some music can help us by occupying surplus attention and limiting it to be “just enough” and not “too little or too much” to feel bored or distracted.
 If a person is generally calm, music with a lot of detail might distract you.
-But if you are a hyperactive person, electronic music can engage some of your attention and the remainder can be focused on productivity.
+But if you are a hyperactive person, electronic music can engage some of your attention, and the remainder can be focused on productivity.
 That’s the sweet spot some of us find and that music becomes a part of our productivity culture.

 4. Music & Exercise (non-professional): Music while exercising helps break the monotony and lets you sync with a beat to keep you motivated.
 One example[16] is how music at around 170BPM can lower one’s perceived effort for endurance-based exercise.
 Nonetheless, many professional athletes will say that music is not good for physical training.
 Mainly because of the 2nd point I mentioned.
 It takes away attention from things like breathing.

 5. Music & distraction from pain and negative emotions: Sometimes you need your attention to be taken away.
 Perhaps when you are sad or you are highly disturbed because of a scary incident like watching an accident.
 Music will take your attention away.
 Music you enjoy can also blunt the experience of physical pain and increase tolerance, even though the actual pain doesn’t go away.
-This likely happens through the emotional shielding effect of positive emotions[10] and taking attention away from pain[11] (which directly reduces pain perception).
+This likely happens through the emotional shielding effect of positive emotions[17] and taking attention away from pain[18] (which directly reduces pain perception).
 You can listen to 80s pop music to get distracted from paranoid thoughts or listen to music you like while getting dressed up for an injury.
-This approach is like a mixture of emotion and cognitive regulation functions of music.
+This approach is like a mixture of emotional and cognitive regulation functions of music.

 7. Deep thought: Music can act as a projective and reflective surface.
 Many times, due to the stimulating nature of music, one can think in unique ways because the music is modestly guiding your thoughts.
 While listening to instrumental music, you could interpret the music in certain ways.
 That interpretation is likely to reflect some of your core thoughts on life, people and yourself.
 Appreciating beauty in music can also facilitate deep conversations that make that moment special.